live4thamuzik/ArchL4TM/README.md

 # ArchL4TM

-This is a semi-interactive Arch Linux installation bash script.
+This is a semi-interactive Arch Linux minimal installation bash script.

 The script will install Arch Linux on EFI systems with minimal config and packages using LVM, LUKS and ext4. (no swap)